All Episodes

 I would ask where.

-Next story, Geithner Town Hall Meeting on CNBC said unemployment will absolutely be lower one year from today.
+Next story: Geithner town hall meeting on CNBC said unemployment will absolutely be lower one year from today.

 Even though the word on the street from CNN is that there's no way and no sign that the employment picture will improve anytime soon.

-All right, folks, a brief time out.
+All right, folks, a brief timeout.

 We'll be back and continue right after this.

-And the name of his book is In Defense of Food, and my friend who's reading the book tells me that um pollen makes in the book a very very, very strong case that the reason the food system is so bad is because of government.
+And my friend who's reading the book tells me that Pollen makes in the book a very, very, very strong case that the reason the food system is so bad is because of government.

-And that there's a food movement out there called nutritionism, which he says is not about nutrition but is an ideology, and he says that anthropologists of over uh hundreds of years found that an extraordinary range of diets are adaptable to humans, meat, veggies, rice, lots of grain, no grain, all humans could adapt to these diets.
+And he says that anthropologists have over hundreds of years found that an extraordinary range of diets are adaptable to humans, meat, veggies, rice, lots of grain, no grain.

-But he says in his book only the Western diet causes all the illnesses.
+But he says in his book, only the Western diet causes all the illnesses.

 Even in other countries, our diet has ill effects.

-This is all due to processed food, and that food is processed mostly due to government intervention and laws.
+And he says that all the processed food due to processed food, and the food is processed mostly due to government intervention and laws.

 Don't let 9-11 become just another Earth Day.